 Living with pain means your whole way of life changes.
 I was doing seven nights on, seven nights off before and sometimes I'd do an extra one or two.
 I was looking after other people all the time, then I went to wetting myself because I couldn't get to the toilet, not being able to make myself a meal, having to crawl up the stairs because I couldn't walk for the pain.
 It was a huge shock to the system.

-Most people don't understand the full effect pain can have.
-It's not just work, sometimes I can't do anything, I'm forced to stay at home doing nothing and it affects my mental health.
-Nobody asks to feel like this every day.
+Most people do the full effect p It's not just wo I can't do anyth forced to stay nothing and it mental health. to feel like this on't understand pain can have. rk, sometimes ning, I'm at home doing affects my Nobody asks every day.